puppeteer/puppeteer/README.md

 4. Use debugger in application code browser

-    There are two browsers: the browser running test code, and the browser running application code being tested.
-This lets you debug code in the application code browser; ie code in `evaluate()`.
+    There are two execution context: node.js that is running test code, and the browser running application code being tested.
+This lets you debug code in the application code browser; ie code inside `evaluate()`.

     - Use `{devtools: true}` when launching Puppeteer: